LimeTheCoder/Training/GuessNumberGame/README.md

 # Task 1
-## Guess number, that program generate
+## Game where user should guess number, that program generate